Bukolad/MOMA-Dashboard-Analysis/README.md

 The Museum of Modern Art holds a total of 1,345 artworks created by 661 distinct artists.
 These works span across 481 unique mediums, illustrating the museum’s commitment to a wide variety of artistic forms and practices.
 The most featured artist in the collection is Robert Frank, with 55 artworks, making him the most represented individual.
 The top five artists, Robert Frank leads with a significant number of pieces, followed by Henri Matisse, Pablo Picasso, Jacob Lawrence, and an unidentified photographer.
 In terms of classification, the collection is heavily dominated by paintings, drawings, and photographs.
 Paintings alone account for 321 items, followed closely by drawings (260) and photographs (240).
 Other major classifications include design objects, sculptures, prints, and architectural works.
 The acquisition trends show a sharp increase in the number of artworks acquired in recent years.
-Between 2011 and 2024, the museum acquired 497 pieces more than any other time period—highlighting an active acquisition strategy in the past decade.
+Between 2011 and 2024, the museum acquired 497 pieces more than any other time period highlighting an active acquisition strategy in the past decade.
 This contrasts with lower acquisition numbers in earlier decades, particularly before 1950.
 Gender representation among artists reveals male artist have the highest artworks.
 Out of 661 artists, 421 artworks are attributed to male artists, while only 191 are by female artists.
 Additionally, 40 artworks come from artists whose gender is unknown, and just one artwork is attributed to a transgender woman.

 # Artist
 The Artists section of the MoMA Dashboard provides valuable insights into the gender distribution, nationality, and activity status of artists represented in the museum's collection.
 Artist nationalities reveals a strong American dominance.
 Out of the top five nationalities, American artists account shows a substantial 292 entries, The second most common nationality, French, which stands at 51.
 German, British, Italian, and Japanese artists all appear equally in the dataset, each with 22–30 artists represented.
 Additionally, 22 artists have an unknown nationality, indicating either limited biographical data or anonymous contributions.

 The age/status distribution of the artists offers further context about their periods of activity.
 Most artists fall into the 20–35 and 36–55 age brackets, with 285 and 276 artists respectively.
 These two age ranges dominate the data, suggesting that the museum's acquisitions are largely focused on emerging and mid-career artists.
 A smaller number of artists are categorized in the 56–75 range (42 artists), while only 6 artists are recorded as 76 and upward.
-A considerable portion—about 35 artists—have an "unknown" status, and  there were some uncertainities in ages that falls between (1–12 years) and a smaller group falls between 13–19 years.
+A considerable portion about 35 artists—have an "unknown" status, and  there were some uncertainities in ages that falls between (1–12 years) and a smaller group falls between 13–19 years.

 The bottom of the dashboard includes a searchable artist table, listing names along with their nationality, gender, and total number of artworks in the collection.
-For example, American male artist Aaron Siskind has 10 artworks, while several other artists such as Agnes Martin and Abdel Kader El-Janabi—are represented by only one.
+For example, American male artist Aaron Siskind has 10 artworks, while several other artists such as Agnes Martin and Abdel Kader El-Janabi are represented by only one.

 # Artwork
 The Artworks section of the MoMA Dashboard gives a detailed overview of how artworks in the collection are distributed across mediums, departments, and classifications.
 The data reveals that the collection encompasses 481 unique mediums, spread across 6 departments and categorized into 20 classifications.
 This diversity reflects MoMA’s wide-ranging curatorial scope and its embrace of both traditional and contemporary art forms.